johnbudgerigar/johnbudgerigar.github.io/about.md

 # About Me
 Hello!
-I am [Your Initials or Nickname].
+I am John Budgerigar.
 Write a short paragraph about your interests, skills, or goals.

 ## Navigation